fabrik42/acts_as_api/README.md

 In addition to Rails it theoretically can be used with any ruby app and any database (__ActiveRecord__ and __Mongoid__ are supported out of the box) as it only has few dependencies.

+The lib is _very_ fast in generating your responses and battle tested in production with platforms like [Diaspora](https://joindiaspora.com) or [flinc](https://flinc.org).

 ## Introduction

 acts_as_api enriches the models and controllers of your app in a Rails-like way so you can easily determine how your API responses should look like: